COLUMN-If Argentina restructures bonds to evade hedge funds, sanctions loom: Frankel

 Will Cleary Gottlieb face any consequences if Argentina restructures its bonds and is found in contempt?
 Klingler said that if Argentina does attempt to evade U.S. court orders, Judge Griesa in Manhattan will probably press Cleary for more details on what the firm knew about its client’s plans.
 He and Mukasey both said, however, that as long as Cleary lawyers could show that they had a reasonable and good-faith basis for their representations to Judge Griesa, the firm should be fine.

-I emailed Boccuzzi, Cleary partner Jonathan Blackman, and Argentina Supreme Court counsel Paul Clement of Bancroft, none of whom got back to me.
-A Cleary spokeswoman said in an email, “As stated on the record in the district court and to the Supreme Court, Argentina will not evade any rulings and will comply, although that means Argentina faces, objectively, a serious and imminent risk of default.”
+I emailed Boccuzzi, Cleary partner Jonathan Blackman, a Cleary spokeswoman and Argentina Supreme Court counsel Paul Clement of Bancroft.
+None got back to me.

 Argentina’s president, Cristina Fernandez de Kirchner, is scheduled to deliver a speech Monday night on the standoff with the hedge funds.
 We’ll know then whether Argentina will live up to its pledge to comply with U.S. court orders.
 (Reporting by Alison Frankel; Editing by Andrea Evans)